sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

 In order to analyze and compare different garbage collection strategies, the paper presents a mathematical model of the memory management problem that garbage collection is trying to solve.
-Objects in memory and the pointers that they contain are modeled as the nodes and edges of a graph.
+Objects in memory and the pointers that they contain are modeled as the nodes and edges of a graph, respectively.
 The set of objects is denoted as $V$, and the multiset of pointers between objects is $E$.
-An object should not be freed if it could be used in the future.
-A conservative approximation of this, without any program analysis, is that an object could be used in the future if there exists a path of pointers to the object which originates from the stack or from a register.
-We call the starting points of such paths (i.e., all objects to which there is a direct pointer on the stack or in a register) the roots of the graph, which make up the multiset $R$.
+An object should not be freed if it will be used in the future.
+A conservative approximation of this, without any program analysis, is that an object might be used in the future if there exists a path of pointers to the object which originates from the stack or from a register.
+We call the starting points of such paths (i.e., all objects to which there is a direct pointer on the stack or in a register) the roots of the graph, which make up the multiset
+$R$.

 Using these definitions, we can formulate the reference counts of objects (denoted $\rho(v)$ for $v \in V$) as a fixed point of the following equation: